 Severance payments must only be made in accordance with relevant legislation and in accordance with the policies approved by the Governing Body.
 Professional advice should be obtained where necessary.
 No amounts may be expended that exceed the budget allocated for the purpose.
-All such payments must be authorised by the Principal and Chief Executive, and calculations checked by the Vice Principal People, Organisational Development & Engagement.
+All such payments must be authorised by the Principal and Chief Executive, and calculations checked by the Director of Organisational Development.
 Amounts paid must be disclosed in the Financial Statements.